Topshop: 1980s-2010s

+2020s

 Administration

 Arcadia Group went into administration at 8pm GMT on 30 November 2020.
+All of its physical shops were closed.

 On 25 January 2021, ASOS said it was in "exclusive" talks to buy Arcadia's Topshop, Topman, Miss Selfridge and HIIT brands out of administration, though it only wanted the brands, not the shops.
 A consortium including Next had earlier dropped a bid to buy Topshop and Topman; interest in Arcadia operations had also been expressed by Mike Ashley's Frasers Group, a consortium including JD Sports, and online retailer Boohoo.